xujianscut/JianXu.github.io/_pages/about.md

 I have been actively collaborating with **Prof. John Paisley** from **Columbia University**, with a focus on advanced Bayesian machine learning and variational inference.
 Several of our joint papers have been accepted or are under review at top-tier conferences and journals, including ICML, TPAMI, and NeurIPS.

-I am currently a visiting Ph.D. student at **RIKEN Center for Advanced Intelligence Project (AIP)** in Japan, under the supervision of **Prof. Qibin Zhao**, supported by the China Scholarship Council (CSC).
-My research during this period focuses on advanced Bayesian generative modeling and probabilistic inference.
+I am currently a research intern at the RIKEN Center for Advanced Intelligence Project (AIP) in Japan, supervised by Prof. Qibin Zhao.
+My research during this period focuses on advanced Bayesian generative modeling, quantum machine learning, and probabilistic inference.